Adventures of the Barber of Seville

 Adventures of the Barber of Seville (French: L'aventurier de Séville, Spanish: Aventuras del barbero de Sevilla) is a 1954 French-Spanish comedy film directed by Ladislao Vajda and starring Luis Mariano, Lolita Sevilla and Danielle Godet.
 It was entered into the 1954 Cannes Film Festival.

 Plot

 Figaro, a singing barber, gets caught by some bandits who use his abilities to attract travelers and assault them.
 To escape justice he joins the army.
 Meanwhile, the bandits are all captured where the authorities give them a stark choice - death by garrote or join the army.
 Both the bandits and Figaro end up serving in the same military company.
-They are shipped to Puerto Rico and fight pirates, returning to Spain with acclaim.
+They are shipped to Puerto Rico and fight pirates then englishs, returning to Spain with acclaim.
 Now he will know the rich salons and the bright side of life.